mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

 {% include image.html file="isitketo-screenshot.jpg" alt="Screenshot of Is It Keto website" max_width="600px" class="img-border" img_link="true" %}

 Is It Keto is my current focus.
 It gives readers clear, simple answers about which foods are compatible with [the keto diet](https://en.wikipedia.org/wiki/Ketogenic_diet).
-If the food is keto-friendly, the site displays links to purchase it online and receives commission from any sales.
+If the food is keto-friendly, the site displays a purchase link and receives commission from any sales.

 Revenues are small because I just added monetization at the end of November, but I'm hopeful that they will increase rapidly.